OAI/Arazzo-Specification/src/arazzo.md

 **`redirect`**

 The executor redirects the actor's client (typically a browser) to a URL constructed from `operationId`, `operationPath`, or `url`, with `parameters` appended as query parameters.
 Workflow execution resumes when the actor's client returns to a callback URL registered with the executor.
-Callback query parameters are accessible via `$interaction.query.<name>`.
+The executor extracts the relevant data from the callback request — query parameters, request body, headers, or other protocol-specific channels as appropriate — and returns it to the runtime in a manner honouring `inputSchema`.
+The validated result is then accessible via `$interaction.payload`.

 Exactly one of `operationId`, `operationPath`, or `url` MUST be specified when mode is `redirect`.
-The `inputSchema` MUST be specified and describes the expected callback query parameters returned when the actor's client completes the redirect.
+The `inputSchema` MUST be specified and describes the expected callback data returned when the actor's client completes the redirect.

 Use this mode for OAuth/OIDC authorization flows, external payment pages, identity verification flows, and similar out-of-band browser interactions.